 Publish DACPAC using a DAC Publish Profile

-The Publish DACPAC task allows you to deploy a SQL Server Database to a SQL Server instance using a DACPAC and a DAC Publish Profile.
+Designed for use on an Azure Pipelines self-hosted agent, the Publish DACPAC task allows you to deploy a SQL Server Database to a SQL Server instance using a DACPAC and a DAC Publish Profile.
+The target can be a on-premise SQL Server instance, an Azure SQL Managed Instance or an Azure SQL Database.

 SQL Server Data Tools (SSDT) is Microsoft's design tool to declare the entire database model including tables, views, stored procedures, functions, schemas, etc. etc. covering all aspects of the database design.
 When you perform a build of a SSDT Visual Studio project, it creates a DACPAC which defines all of the SQL Server objects associated with a database.
 Once you have a DACPAC, it can be deployed using the Publish function in Visual Studio, or by using the SqlPackage.exe command-line interface.